materialssimulation/HTMACat-kit/docs/Examples_docs/Example_CO_PROX.rst

             coads:
                 - ['O','H',1,1]

-In the directory where the yaml file is located, use the command line to enter ads to generate 27 vasp structure files.
+In the directory where the yaml file is located, use the command line to enter ``htmat ads``  to generate 27 vasp structure files.

 Results
 -------